🔍 IRS Cycle Code Decoder & Refund Date Estimator

 What do the last 2 digits of my cycle code mean?

-05 = Friday — Weekly account (transcript updates Fridays only)
+05 = Thursday — Weekly account (transcript updates weekly, on Thursdays)

 How long after my cycle code date will I get my refund?